-One of the key parameters while assessing a conversational AI is its ability to provide a well-rounded user experience (UX).
+One of the key parameters while assessing a Generative Conversational AI is its ability to provide a well-rounded user experience (UX).
 When a chatbot is deployed on multiple channels, it needs to have an interactive, engaging, intuitive and consistent UX to ensure a successful deployment.
 The need for this holistic UX is merely the tip of the iceberg in the way of chatbot UX designers.
 From consistency to intuitiveness, UX is the dealbreaker for chatbots.

 UX is the aggregation of all the aspects of a user’s interactions – from practical and valuable to affective and emotional – with a business offering.